-If the discount rate applied to the cash flow projections had been 1 per cent higher (9.64 per cent instead of 8.64 per cent), the impairment charge would have been £134.9 million, an increase of £11.7 million.
-If the discount rate had been 1 per cent lower (7.64 per cent instead of 8.64 per cent), the impairment charge would have been £109.8 million, a decrease of £13.4 million.
+If the discount rate applied to the cash flow projections had been 1 per cent higher, there would had been no change to the impairment charge.
+If the discount rate had been 1 per cent lower, there would had been no change to the impairment charge.
 Under these scenarios no other impairments in subsidiaries would be required.